• Japan Tips

 It’s well-known that Japanese people have their own distinct style.
 You’ll see extremely colourful outfits full of frills and inspired by kawaii culture, but you’ll also see the smart, preppy style heavily influenced by US collegiate clothing.
 There’s a little bit of everything.

-Buying clothing in Japan as a foreigner does present its challenges, though.
-Shopping for clothes in Japan can make you feel like a giant!
-Japanese clothing sizes are much smaller than UK or US sizing, with some of the most common US sizes deemed ‘plus size’ in Japan.
+However, foreigners often find that clothes shopping in Japan can feel daunting due to the Japan sizes to US clothing discrepancy, with many common US sizes considered ‘plus size’ in Japan.
 Because of this, it can be much harder to find clothing that suits westerners.

 In this guide, we’ll help you to understand Japanese clothes sizes and how they match up to UK and US sizing.
 We’ll include Japanese clothing size charts, as well as Japan sizes to US size clothing comparisons so you can make more accurate decisions when buying clothes in Japan.
 And, we’ve even put together a section on popular Japanese clothing stores and brands for you to keep an eye out for.